 Licensed Practical Nurse Education Requirements and Career Info

 Licensed practical nurses (LPNs) provide basic care to patients in a multitude of health care settings.
-They maintain and monitor patient health, fulfilling daily duties like performing wound care, updating patient records, taking vital signs and assisting patients with personal hygiene.
+They maintain and monitor patient health, perform wound care, update patient records, take vital signs and assist patients with personal hygiene.
+Such nursing professionals typically complete a diploma program lasting about a year and including clinical rotations.
+Successful completion of a national examination is necessary for licensing.

 Education Requirements for Licensed Practical Nurses (LPNs)